MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 The script is essentially plug-and-plug: you can disable and enable different parts of it and the different strategies used to discover private keys and destinations those private keys may be used to connect to.

 The rest of this blog pertains to the technical details of how SSH-Snake works.
 It's more a collection of random information about how the script works rather than a well-formulated technical document.
-In fact, it may even be unintelligible!
+In fact, it may even be unintelligible (excuse the complete lack of editing, I'll fix it up eventually)!
 Enjoy!

 ---